serghiou/serghioutemplates/README.md

 <div align="justify">

-An R Markdown template that combines all templates I use and all of my pre-defined code to avoid retyping a banch of code all the time.
-Excited to hear about any ideas/feedback about what could be done better!
+An R Markdown template that combines all templates I use and all of my pre-defined code to avoid copy-pasting.
+Excited to hear any ideas/feedback about what could be done better!

 Please reference the repository if you happen to use it :)

+## Quarto

+Even though I currently prefer quarto files, the templates functionality is still not available in RStudio (even though this is possible).
+As such, for the time being, this package still generates RMarkdown files.
+Simply take the RMarkdown file and save it as a .qmd to get a Quarto file.

 ## Install